derivita/hrpc-docs/content/docs/tutorials/basic/web.md

 ---
 layout: tutorials
-title: gRPC Basics - Web
+title: HRPC Basics - Web
 group: basic
 short: Web
 ---

-This tutorial provides a basic introduction on how to use gRPC-Web from browsers.
+This tutorial provides a basic introduction on how to use HRPC-Web from browsers.

 By walking through this example you'll learn how to:

 - Define a service in a .proto file.
 - Generate client code using the protocol buffer compiler.
-- Use the gRPC-Web API to write a simple client for your service.
+- Use the HRPC-Web API to write a simple client for your service.

 It assumes a passing familiarity with [protocol buffers](https://developers.google.com/protocol-buffers/docs/overview).